Oppositions & disputes

 Practical dispute advice that weighs legal merit against commercial reality

-Support for oppositions, non-use removal, and negotiated outcomes before matters sprawl
+Support for oppositions, non-use removal, cease and desist correspondence, and negotiated outcomes — before the matter escalates

 Clear assessment of whether a fight, a settlement, or a workaround best serves the brand